RobertLD/RobertLD.github.io/_posts/2024-01-26-Collection-of-Project-Ideas.md

 6. Animal Breeding software to keep track of animals, genes, expenses, etc.
 7. Resume Screening tool that automatically screens candidates based on search criteria and otherwise.
 	- Integration with various job boards to find applicants before they even apply
+8. Dog/Parrot training clicker; one button app
+9. Feed reminder for animals that are irregularly fed
 ### AR/VR Applications
 1. Simple Pomodoro timer for VisionOS.